Base

 lookup : (Map<K, V>, K) -> Option<V> lookup(m, k)

-value associated with k
+value associated with k.
+Otherwise, returns None.

 assert lookup({ "bar" => 3.7, "baz" => 1 }, "foo") == None assert lookup({ 'h' => false }, 'h') == Some(false) assert lookup({}, true) == None